WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

    `INSERT INTO databricks_demo.customer_addresses_dim_hive SELECT * FROM retail_demo.customer_addresses_dim_hive WHERE state_code = 'CA';`

+   _The data will take a couple of minutes to be replicated and appear in the Databricks cluster.
+This is because during the first transfer of Hive data, the Datatransformer jar (`etl.jar`) will also be installed in the Databricks library._

-   This launches a Hive job that inserts the data values provided in this example.
+   On the terminal, a Hive job will launch that inserts the data values provided in this example.
 If successful, the STATUS will be **SUCCEEDED**.

    ```json
    --------------------------------------------------------------------------------